minoobeyzavi/Transpara/APIXU-Interface.md

 IP address q=100.0.0.1</br>

 <b>Details</b></br>
-forecast: 'dt' should be between today and next 10 day dt=2017-04-21.</br>
+Forecast: 'dt' should be between today and next 10 day dt=2017-04-21.</br>
-history: 'dt' should be on or after dt=2015-01-01 or unixdt=1490227200.</br>
+History: 'dt' should be on or after dt=2015-01-01 or unixdt=1490227200.</br>
-history: 'end_dt' or 'unixend_dt' should be on or after dt=2015-01-01.</br>
+History: 'end_dt' or 'unixend_dt' should be on or after dt=2015-01-01.</br>
-history: 'end_dt' should be greater than 'dt' and difference should not be more than 30 days.</br>
+History: 'end_dt' should be greater than 'dt' and difference should not be more than 30 days.</br>
 Restricting forecast or history output to a specific hour in a given day: 5 pm -> hour=17</br>
 lang=fr -> French; returns 'condition:text'.